4x1md/as5040-tester/README.md

 * 7805 linear voltage regulator,
 * UART to RS-232 level converter which converts logic levels for the LCD display.

-The following changes were made to the original circuit:
+The following improvements were made to the original circuit:

 1. Input and output capacitors in the power supply were increased to 470uF and 100uF respectively.